zwebbs/gardnersnake/README.md

 ## <a name="introduction"></a> 1.
 Introduction
 [Snakemake](https://snakemake.readthedocs.io/en/stable/) is an incredibly powerful workflow manager that enables computational biologists to produce clear, reproducible, and modular analysis pipelines using a familiar Python-based grammar.
 Unfortunately, the bioinformatics tools that we'd like to utilize inside of our Snakemake workflows are often a bit less well-behaved.
-Gardnersnake is a small package built on the python standard library (Python 3.6) that aims to make handling this wide variety of tools easier and more compact, especially when working on cluster-based systems.
+Gardnersnake is a small package built on the python standard library (Python [python_min]) that aims to make handling this wide variety of tools easier and more compact, especially when working on cluster-based systems.

 ## <a name="installation"></a> 2.
 Installation

 Gardnersnake can be installed most conveniently via pip and the [Python Package Index](https://pypi.org/project/gardnersnake/) (PyPi).
-Please note that gardnersnake requires Python version [python_min_version] or later.
+Please note that gardnersnake requires Python version [python_min] or later.

 ```bash
 pip install gardnersnake